A game for

 Turkey Trot game board

 Here's a race game that the whole family can make together and then play!
-It's great for after Thanksgiving dinner fun.
+It's great for post-Thanksgiving dinner fun.
 Just print the game board patterns, then cut and glue.
 That's all it takes to make the game board for Turkey Trot.

 • Cardstock or computer paper